 Rule of thumb and guideline for how much magnesium is required, are the magnesium deficiency symptoms themselves.

-On average, horse owners Australia wide have found that half a cup of flakes (approx 110grams) satisfies the average horse’s needs and keeps magnesium deficiency symptoms at bay.
-This amount provides 17,600mg elemental magnesium for optimal health and well-being in our more challenging Australian climatic conditions.
+On average, horse owners Australia wide have found that half a cup of flakes (approx 60grams magnesium chloride flakes – 9600mg magnesium) satisfies the average horse’s needs for maintenance and keeps magnesium deficiency symptoms at bay.
 If horses are recovering from a major trauma or malnutrition they may even need up to one cup per day temporarily until the body recovers its stores.

 If the horse is getting too much magnesium you will notice the stool starting to scour.
 In this case, simply reduce the amount.
 In the first month of use of magnesium chloride, a horse may need to start with smaller amounts till they get accustomed to it, with incremental increases per week to reach half a cup by end of the first month.